ecigwe/Universal-School-System-1/README.md

 * When a lecture is deleted, all the resources associated with the lecture will be deleted from the server file system.

+### Payments
+* Schools Can Make Payments in The Form of Subscriptions to Use The Platform.
+* Schools Can Submit Their Account Details To The Company.
+* The Account Details Of All The Schools Can Be Seen.
+* The Account Details Of A Specific School Can Be Seen.
+* A School's Account Details Can Be Deleted From The App.
+* When Payments Are Made Through The App, Each Transaction Must Be Verified.
+* All The Subscription Receipts Of A School Can Be Retrieved.
+* A Specific Subscription Reciept Of A School  Can Be Retrieved.
+* A Specific Subscription Reciept Of A School Can Be Deleted.
+* All The Reciepts Of Students School Fees Payments Can Be Seen.
+* A Specific Reciept Of A Student School Fee Payment Can Be Seen.
+* A Specific Reciept Of A Student School Fee Payment Can Be Deleted.
+* The Reciepts Of Items Purchased By A Student Can Be Retrieved.
+* The Reciept Of An Item Purchased By A Student Can Be Retrieved.
+* The Reciept Of An Item Purchased By A Student Can Be Deleted.

+### Shelf
+* Students Can Add Books To Their Bookshelf
+* Students Can See All The Books On Their Bookshelf.
+* Students Can See A Book On Their Bookshelf.
+* Students Can Delete A Book From Their Bookshelf.

+### Students Assessments Results
+* Assessments Results Can Be Created For Each Student.
+* All The Assessments Results For All The Students In A School Can Be Seen.
+* An Assessment Result For A Student In A School Can Be Seen.
+* An Assessment Result For A Student In A School Can Be Deleted.

+### Students Records
+* Academic Records Can Be Updated For Each Student.
+* All The Academic Records For All The Students In A School Can Be Seen.
+* An Academic Record For A Student In A School Can Be Seen.
+* An Academic Record For A Student In A School Can Be Deleted.

+### Teachers Timetable
+* Every Teacher In A School Can Have A Teaching Timetable
+* The Teaching Timetables Of Every Teacher In A School Can Be Retrieved.
+* The Teaching Timetable Of A Specific Teacher In A School Can Be Retrieved.
+* The Teaching Timetable Of A Specific Teacher In A School Can Be Deleted.

 ### Permissions For Accesssing Resources

 The administrators of the application have access to all the resources in the system.